Mufumi/Udacity-Machine-Learning-Engineer-Nanodegree-Capstone-Project/README.md

   <img width="600" src="https://github.com/Mufumi/Udacity-Capstone-Project/blob/main/Azure-ML-Active-REST-endpoint.png" alt="Endpoint Active">
 </p>

+## Model Deployment

+Once the best model is obtained, we can proceed to register it in the workspace.
+For model deployment, we have to set up a environment that will host the model.
+A constant variable `CONDA_ENV_FILE_PATH`, has the path to packages invloved in the model build.
+We can download this file and use it to create an environment with the recquired packages and dependecies.
+Azure also generates a scoring file based on the inputs of the model.
+We can use this file as an input variable to the inference config.

+For this exercise, I deployed the model as a Azure Container Instance (ACI) service.
+Once the model is deployed as a service, a sample input test is conducted to ensure that the web service is operational.

+The

 ## Model comparison

 Initially, training the model using a script and tuning the hyperparameters using HyperDrive, resulted in an accuracy of 0.85 after 35 minutes 11 seconds